 LOXITANE IM (loxapine hydrochloride) by Teva is clinical pharmacology pharmacodynamics: pharmacologically, loxapine is an antipsychotic for which the exact mode of action has not been established.
 Approved for schizophrenia.
 First approved in 1979.

-LOXITANE IM is an intramuscular injectable antipsychotic containing loxapine hydrochloride, approved in 1979 for treating schizophrenia.
-The drug's exact mechanism is not fully established, but it produces tranquilization and suppression of aggressive behavior through effects on subcortical inhibitory areas, with sedation onset within 20-30 minutes.
+LOXITANE IM is a loxapine hydrochloride antipsychotic administered by injection for the treatment of schizophrenia.
+The exact mechanism of action is not fully established, but it works through changes in subcortical inhibitory areas, producing sedation and suppression of aggressive behavior within 20-30 minutes.
 Loxapine is rapidly metabolized and excreted primarily within 24 hours.

 CLINICAL PHARMACOLOGY Pharmacodynamics: Pharmacologically, loxapine is an antipsychotic for which the exact mode of action has not been established.
 However, changes in the level of excitability of subcortical inhibitory areas have been observed in several animal species in association with such…